Dave’s 95% Premium Dog Food Review

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other canned dog foods.

-Dave’s 95% Premium is a meat-based canned dog food using an abundance of beef or poultry as its main sources of animal protein, thus earning the brand 5 stars.
+Dave’s 95% Premium is a meat-based canned dog food using a significant amount of beef or poultry as its main sources of animal protein, thus earning the brand 4.5 stars.